poult-lab/daily-word/english_words_ learning.md

 10.detrimental /ˌdetrɪˈmentl/

 [adj] {~ (to sb/sth)}He accused “certain activists and highly political judges” of attempting to derail his efforts, claiming that losing momentum would be “very detrimental to finding the TRUTH.”
 He added: “Much left to find.
-No Excuses!!!”./These augmented samples may have detrimental effects on ECG classification.
+No Excuses!!!”./These augmented samples may have detrimental effects on ECG classification./The paper emphasizes that such techniques, while effective in computer vision, can have detrimental effects on ECG classification due to the unique temporal and morphological properties of ECG signals.

 "harmful"